zerotrickpony/helloelectron/README.md

 A partial list of problems that this project works around, mostly through wrapper scripts, copying, and symlinking:

 - Electron has two different code environments (main and renderer) which don't work together, by design
-- Electron's default packagers are half broken on different platforms
+- Electron has no default packager, and the two community provided packagers (forge or builder) are half broken on different platforms
 - NPM isn't aware of the web/main split in Electron
 - Later versions of electron stymie renderer code loading in an incomplete and arguably misguided attempt to improve security
 - Off the shelf testing frameworks are not aware of electron's special way of launching, or of the dual environment